Cunjia-Liu/Cunjia-Liu.github.io/_pages/research.md

 ## Control for vehicle/robot dynamics
 ![image](/images/dobc_diagram.png){: style="float: left; margin-right: 0.5em;"}
 We aim to advance the control design for vehicles and robots with complicated dynamics and to improve their robustness and performance in adverse conditions.
-We developed various disturbance observer based control (DOBC) techniques to compensate uncertainties and disturbances, and continue to integrate them with other methods to achieve safety-critial control in dynamic environment.
+We developed various disturbance observer based control (DOBC) techniques to compensate uncertainties and disturbances, and continue to integrate such a function with other methods like MPC to achieve safety-critial control in dynamic environments.

 <details>
 	<summary> <b> Applications: UAV flight control </b> </summary>